uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/early-years-teaching-training.md

 As an early years teacher, you'll work with young children up to the age of 5.
 Your input will have a lasting and positive effect on their development and wellbeing.

-By training to deliver the Early Years Foundation Stage, you’ll learn how to use your knowledge and skills to help young children enjoy high standards of teaching.
-These early years are critical for young children’s development, and you’ll be opening their minds to new ideas every day.
+By training to be an early years teacher, you’ll use your knowledge and skills to help young children enjoy high standards of teaching.

+The early years are critical in children's development.
+You’ll be opening their minds to new ideas every day.

 ###How to become an early years teacher